 Our MASTERCELL inputs trigger POWERCELL outputs when they are connected to ground.
 This makes wiring switches very easy.
 Also, it takes very little current to turn on a MASTERCELL input.
 That means that you can use practically any switch to trigger an input.
 Click on this link to go to an earlier blog post that talks in more detail about how our MASTERCELL inputs work.

 A lot of our customers use the Engine Start button from the Honda S2000.
 This is a slick looking, big red button with a nice chrome bezel around it.
 It easily fits in any dash panel.
 Some of our customers use this as their starter button.
 They have a separate key switch that turns on their ignition.
 To start the car, they press and hold the Engine Start button to crank the starter.
 In other cases, our customers are using this same button with our 1-button start feature.
 From one button, you press and hold it to turn on the ignition then crank the starter.
-Click on this link to see an older blog post with a video showing how our 1-button start works.
+Click on this link to see an older blog post that talks about hour one one-button start works.

 When you pair our 1-button start with our inLINK security features, you can do something pretty cool in the car.
 Most of our customers who are building Factory Five Roadsters and Hot Rods are using our one button start with a single button on the dash.
 When they enable security from their inLINK key fob, this completely blocks the ability to start the engine, which is important with an open-top car.
 As they approach the car, they disable security from inLINK, hop in and press the button on the dash to start the engine.